|

 Anyways...there's nothing wrong with spirituality, or exotic ideas and concepts - as long as you don't make the mistake of mixing science in there without using the scientific method.
 At that point you have pseudo-science and it innately becomes less valuable.

-As for being an ass - that's your interpretation.
-Some people have certainly called me that in the past, you won't be hte last I'm sure The things that sets me off in relation to this discussion are numerous.
+The things that sets me off in relation to this discussion are numerous.
 For example, people saying that they know things and trying to explain them, when it is blatantly obvious they don't comprehend the most basic structure about what they are talking about.
 See Moki and isotopes.

 Also when people take one person's word as pure truth - simply because they like the concept - even though countless others have disproved that theory - see moki's "I don't care" comment in relation to torsion.
 That is ignorance and pride having stupid babies, pure and simple.